sqlalchemy/sqlalchemy/README.dialects.rst

   Above, the ``[sqla_testing]`` section contains configuration used by SQLAlchemy's test plugin.
-The ``[tool:pytest]`` section include directives to help with these runners; in the case of Nose, the directive ``with-sql_testing = true``, which indicates to Nose that the SQLAlchemy nose plugin should be used.
-In the case of pytest, the test/conftest.py file will bootstrap SQLAlchemy's plugin.
+The ``[tool:pytest]`` section include directives to help with these runners.
+When using pytest the test/conftest.py file will bootstrap SQLAlchemy's plugin.

 * test/conftest.py - This script bootstraps SQLAlchemy's pytest plugin
   into the pytest runner.
 This